-Mail-in voter registrations must be mailed and postmarked on or before the third Friday preceding an election.

-Registration Deadline: In person registration at the County Election Office must take place prior to 6 p.m. on the second Friday preceding the election in which you wish to vote.
+-Individuals may register in person at the County Clerk/Election Commissioner’s office prior to 6 p.m. on the second Friday preceding an election.

-Party Affiliation: If you wish to vote in the primary election, where parties choose their nominees for state and county offices, you need to declare your party affiliation when you register.
+If you wish to vote in the primary election, where parties choose their nominees for state and county offices, you need to declare your party affiliation.
+If you register without a political party affiliation, you will receive only the non-partisan ballots at a primary election.
 Non-partisans may designate a party preference at primary elections and receive partisan ballots for the Senate and House congressional races.

 VOTER REGISTRATION QUALIFICATIONS

-Age: Must be 18 years of age on or before the first Tuesday after the first Monday in November of the current calendar year.
+Age: Be at least 18 years of age on or before the first Tuesday after the first Monday in November

 Citizenship: Must be a United States citizen